Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Background and Method

 We assume that $N<n$ and typically $N\ll n$ and that $F$ is also a strictly convex, self-concordant function.
 The property that $N<n$ justifies the use of the terms {\it coarse-grained} or reduced order model.
 The role of the coarse model is to help generate high quality search directions from the current incumbent point $\w{x}_k$ but at a reduced computational cost.
 Let $\w{R}_k\in\R^{N\times n}$ be the {\it restriction operator} with which one may transfer information from the fine to coarse model and thus we define the initial point in the coarse model as $\w{y_0} :=\w{R}_k \w{x}_k$ at iteration $k$.
 For simplification purposes from now onwards we will omit the subscript $k$ from the restriction operator.
 In order for the search direction to be useful (e.g. a descent direction), we assume that \textit{first-order coherency condition} below holds,

 See \cite{MR2587737} for a discussion of the first-order coherency condition in multilevel optimization.
 In addition to the restriction operator we also assume that a \text{prolongation operator}, $\w{P}\in\R^{n\times N}$ is available.
-We make the following assumption about these two operators. \begin{assumption} The restriction and prolongation operators $\w{R}$ and $\w{P}$ satisfy, $ \w{P} = \sigma \w{R}^T, $ where $\sigma>0$, and $\w{P}$ has full column rank, i.e., $\operatorname{rank}(\w{P}) = N$. \end{assumption} The assumptions regarding the restriction and prolongation operators are standard \cite{MR1774296} and, without loss of generality, we assume that $\sigma = 1$.
+We make the following assumption about these two operators. \begin{assumption} The restriction and prolongation operators $\w{R}$ and $\w{P}$ satisfy, $ \w{P} = \sigma \w{R}^T, $ where $\sigma>0$, and $\w{P}$ has full column rank, i.e., $\operatorname{rank}(\w{P}) = N$. \end{assumption} The assumptions regarding the restriction and prolongation operators are standard \citep{MR1774296} and, without loss of generality, we assume that $\sigma = 1$.
 A simple way to construct the prolongation and restriction operators, which satisfies Assumption \ref{assumption P}, arises from the naive Nystr$\ddot{\text{o}}$m method (see \cite{MR2249884} for an introduction).
 In particular, we construct $\w{R}$ and $\w{P}$ as described in the definition below. \begin{definition} Let $S_n = \left\lbrace 1,2, \ldots, n \right\rbrace $ and denote $S_N \subset S_n$, with the property that the elements $N < n$ are uniformly selected by the set $S_n$ without replacement.
 Furthermore, assume that $s_i$ is the $i^{\text{th}}$ element of $S_N$.
-Then the prolongation operator $\w{P}$ is generated as follows: the $i^{\text{th}}$ column of $\w{P}$ is the $s_i$ column of $\w{I}_{n \times n}$ and, furthermore, we set $\w{R}$ as $\w{P}^T$. \end{definition} In addition to the first-order coherency condition, we will also assume that the coarse model is also {\it second-order coherent},
+Then the prolongation operator $\w{P}$ is generated as follows: the $i^{\text{th}}$ column of $\w{P}$ is the $s_i$ column of $\w{I}_{n \times n}$ and, furthermore, we set $\w{R}$ as $\w{P}^T$. \end{definition} Beyond \cref{definition P}, several ways to select the restriction operators are available in the literature, e.g., Gaussian, 1- or s-hashing, and sampling matrices; see \cite{cartis2022randomised}.
+However, for our experiments, we prefer uniform sampling for constructing these operators because it yields efficient iterations by avoiding expensive matrix multiplications.